High-Volume Spay/Neuter Techniques

 High-Volume Techniques are methods of increasing speed and utilizing a group setting in order to decrease costs associated with spaying and neutering pets.
 Some of these techniques are helpful to pets, some are irrelevant to pet care and others are less than ideal.
 High volume clinics aim to streamline drop off and pick up, safely speed surgery, and eliminate veterinarian down time between surgeries.
 The following list provides some insight into some of their techniques:

 Surgery: Experienced high-volume veterinarians are adept at making small incisions and manipulating the tissues to provide the least trauma associated with the operation.
 As with anything else, repetition increases both speed and skill.
 It is important for a client to know the experience of both the organization offering the services AND the veterinarian working on their personal pet.
-Ace of Spays only hires experienced spay neuter veterinarians.
+Ace of Spays only hires experienced veterinarians.
 These veterinarians are paid to slow down and put safety and comfort over volume.

 Paperwork: Streamlining paperwork speeds drop off and pick up.
-It also minimizes record keeping and filing time.
+It also minimizes record keeping time.
 Some of this is great: it helps clients.
 And some is not so great: communication can suffer and one-size-fits-all records are often short on detail.
 At Ace of Spays, paperwork is streamlined and intake and release are fast.
 But client communication is given priority.
 And each individual record has written notations.

 Distribution of Work: Any job that does not require the veterinarian’s immediate attention is done by trained staff.
 The veterinarian is kept busy with veterinary chores from arrival time through the completion of surgery.
 This is common procedure at all well-run veterinary hospitals and as long as staff is appropriately trained for the jobs given them, has no ill effect on the pet.